-This is a draft of the CUSC Modification Report which contains responses to the Code Administrator Consultation and has been prepared and issued by National Grid under the rules and procedures specified in the CUSC.
-The purpose of this document is to assist the Authority in their decision whether to implement CMP191.
+This is the Final CUSC Modification Report for CMP191 which contains responses to the Code Administrator Consultation and the recommendation of the CUSC Modifications Panel.
+The Report has been prepared and issued by National Grid, as Code Administrator, under the rules and procedures specified in the CUSC.
+The purpose of this document is to assist the Authority in their decision whether to implement CMP191 or the Workgroup Alternative CUSC Modification.

-Any references to annexes within the document are referring to those found in Volume 2 of the Draft CUSC Modification Report.
+Any references to annexes within the document are referring to those found in Volume 2 of the Final CUSC Modification Report.